SchmidtDSE/afscgap/README.md

 ## Quickstart
 Taking your first step is easy!

-**Explore the data in a UI:** To learn about the dataset, explore a visual analytics app at [https://app.pyafscgap.org](https://app.pyafscgap.org).
+**Explore the data in a UI:** To learn about the dataset, try out an in-browser visual analytics app at [https://app.pyafscgap.org](https://app.pyafscgap.org) without writing any code.

-**Try out a tutorial in your browser:** Take a look at a free [hosted notebook tutorial](https://mybinder.org/v2/gh/SchmidtDSE/afscgap/main?urlpath=/tree/index.ipynb) with a practical analysis task all without installing any local software.
+**Try out a tutorial in your browser:** Learn from and modify an in-depth [tutorial notebook](https://mybinder.org/v2/gh/SchmidtDSE/afscgap/main?urlpath=/tree/index.ipynb) in a free hosted academic environment (all without installing any local software).

 **Jump into code:** Ready to build your own scripts?
 Here's an example querying for Pacific Cod in the Gulf of Alaska for 2021: